The weak tracial Rokhlin property for finite group actions on simple C*-algebras: Introduction

-The Rokhlin property was extended to the case of actions on nonunital C*-algebras \cite{Nawata, Sa15}, and there are actions with the Rokhlin property on stably projectionless C*-algebras, in particular on the Razak-Jacelon algebra $\mathcal{W}$ \cite{Nawata}.
-However, there has been no work on the extension of the (weak) tracial Rokhlin property to the simple nonunital case.
+The Rokhlin property was extended to the case of actions on nonunital C*-algebras \cite{Nawata, Sa15, GS16}, and there are actions with the Rokhlin property on stably projectionless C*-algebras, in particular on the Razak-Jacelon algebra $\mathcal{W}$ \cite{Nawata}.
+However, there has been no work on extending the (weak) tracial Rokhlin property to the simple nonunital case.
 (As far as we know, a suitable definition of the tracial Rokhlin property for actions on nonsimple C*-algebras is not known.)
-Moreover, actions on simple nonunital C*-algebras naturally appear, for instance, the restriction of an action on a simple unital C*-algebra to an invariant nonunital hereditary subalgebra (see \autoref{propwtrpher}).
-Also, there are many examples of finite group actions on simple nonunital C*-algebras without the Rokhlin property, but they have the weak tracial Rokhlin property (see Parts~\eqref{thm_ex_intro_it3}, \eqref{thm_ex_intro_it4}, and \eqref{thm_ex_intro_it5} of Theorem~\ref{thm_ex_intro} below).
-In fact, the problem of finding a right definition of the tracial Rokhlin property for actions on simple nonunital C*-algebras was asked by Phillips \cite{Ph.free}.
-This urged us to investigate the weak tracial Rokhlin property for finite group actions on simple not necessarily unital C*-algebras.
-We give the following definition: \begin{defx} Let $\alpha \colon G \rightarrow \Aut (A)$ be an action of a finite group $G$ on a simple not necessarily unital C*-algebra $A$.
-We say that $\alpha$ has the \emph{weak tracial Rokhlin property} if for every $\varepsilon > 0$, every finite subset $F \subseteq A$, and all positive elements $x,y \in A$ with $\|x\|=1$, there exists a family of orthogonal positive contractions $(f_{g})_{g \in G}$ in $A$ such that, with $f=\sum_{g \in G} f_{g}$, the following hold: \begin{enumerate} \item $\|f_{g}a-af_{g}\| < \varepsilon$ for all $a\in F$ and all $g\in G$; \item $\|\alpha_{g}(f_{h})-f_{gh}\| < \varepsilon$ for all $g,h\in G$; \item $(y^{2}-yfy - \varepsilon)_{+} \precsim_{A} x$; \item $\|fxf\| > 1-\varepsilon$. \end{enumerate} \end{defx}
+Moreover, actions on simple nonunital C*-algebras naturally appear, for instance, the restriction of an action on a simple unital C*-algebra to an invariant nonunital hereditary subalgebra (see Proposition~\ref{propwtrpher}).
+Also, there are many examples of finite group actions on simple nonunital C*-algebras without the Rokhlin property, which have the weak tracial Rokhlin property (see Example~\ref{example_all}).
+In fact, the problem of finding the right definition of the tracial Rokhlin property for actions on simple nonunital C*-algebras was asked by Phillips \cite{Ph.free}.
+This motivated us to investigate the weak tracial Rokhlin property for finite group actions on simple C*-algebras.
+We give the following definition: \begin{df} Let $\alpha \colon G \rightarrow \Aut (A)$ be an action of a finite group $G$ on a simple C*-algebra $A$.
+We say that $\alpha$ has the \emph{weak tracial Rokhlin property} if for every $\varepsilon > 0$, every finite subset $F \subseteq A$, and all positive elements $x,y \in A$ with $\|x\|=1$, there exists a family of orthogonal positive contractions $(f_{g})_{g \in G}$ in $A$ such that, with $f=\sum_{g \in G} f_{g}$, the following hold: \begin{enumerate} \item $\|f_{g}a-af_{g}\| < \varepsilon$ for all $a\in F$ and all $g\in G$; \item $\|\alpha_{g}(f_{h})-f_{gh}\| < \varepsilon$ for all $g,h\in G$; \item $(y^{2}-yfy - \varepsilon)_{+} \precsim_{A} x$; \item $\|fxf\| > 1-\varepsilon$. \end{enumerate} We say that $\alpha$ has the \emph{tracial Rokhlin property} if we can arrange $(f_{g})_{g \in G}$ above to be mutually orthogonal projections. \end{df}